 During the year ended December 31, 2018, BVF converted 1,852,000 Series 1 Preferred Shares in exchange for an equal number of common shares of the Company.

-BVF was a related party of the Company prior to the closing of the exchange agreement, and continues to be a related party as of September 30, 2020 and thereafter.
+BVF was a related party of the Company prior to the closing of the exchange agreement, and continues to be a related party as of September 30, 2021.